Tuesday's Scottish Gossip

-Scottish Gossip: Juranovic, Oda, Jack, Hagi, Celtic.
-Rangers, Hearts, Hibs, Aberdeen, St Johnstone
+Scottish Gossip: Juranovic, Oda, Jack, Hagi, Celtic, Rangers, Hearts, Hibs, Aberdeen, St Johnstone

 Last updated on .From the section Scottish

-Josip Juranovic is wanted by Barcelona, with two Premier League clubs and Atletico Madrid also monitoring the Celtic right-back, who impressed for Croatia at the World Cup (Sky Sports)
+Josip Juranovic is wanted by Barcelona, with two Premier League clubs and Atletico Madrid also monitoring the Celtic right-back, who impressed for Croatia at the World Cup.
+(Sky Sports)

 Barcelona may need to sell before they can make an approach for Josip Juranovic, while Real Sociedad are also keen on the Celtic defender.
 (Scottish Sun)